JamesN-dev/frontend-mentor-challenges/learning-paths/getting-started/qr-code-component-main/README.md

 ### Useful resources

-- [Example resource 1](https://cssgridgarden.com/) - CSS Grid Garden is a bunch of mini games using CSS Grid.
+- [CSS Grid Garden](https://cssgridgarden.com/) - CSS Grid Garden is a bunch of mini games using CSS Grid.
 Was a great way to refresh what i've forgotten about CSS Grid.

 ## Follow Me